AdityaPawarr7/WellSpent/README.md

 the creation of WellSpent.

-WellSpent is a utility tracking app/website that is meant to track a household\'s water usage.
-Ideas for this were taken from Duke Energy\'s dashboard that I use for my electricity and gas usage.
-Based upon the usage, I tend to alter the usage and be more considerate of the appliances I\'m using.
+WellSpent is a utility tracking app/website that is meant to track a household's water usage.
+Ideas for this were taken from Duke Energy's dashboard that I use for my electricity and gas usage.
+Based upon the usage, I tend to alter the usage and be more considerate of the appliances I'm using.

 WellSpent aims to capture the usage of water for a household and breaking it down into specifics such individual tap usage, shower